yellowmessenger/documentation/docs/platform_concepts/studio/overview.md

 ### Document search

-   Document search lets the bot search documents for answers and respond to user queries.
-For information regarding the supported document types for upload and their corresponding procedures, please click [here](https://docs.yellow.ai/docs/platform_concepts/studio/train/what-is-document-cognition#-2-upload-files-to-document-section).
+   The document search allows the bot to search through various documents to provide accurate and relevant responses to user queries.
+To learn more about the types of documents supported for upload and the associated procedures, refer to this link [link](https://docs.yellow.ai/docs/platform_concepts/studio/train/what-is-document-cognition#-2-upload-files-to-document-section).

    <img src="https://i.imgur.com/TdVPAiA.png" alt="drawing" width="50%"/>